tanjinhung/Nonogram/README.md

    2. Puts user into the editor screen.
    3. When user adds a block to the grid, the hint is updated to the current state of the grid.
    4. Save the user-edited play screen.

-#### Profiles
-1. Have a create button.
-2. Have a lists of Created users.
-The listings consists of:
-   1. Profile picture
-   2. A user name
-   3. Time played
-   4. Delete button
-   5. Edit button